fredyGabriel/crackseg/src/training/README.md

 This directory contains all core logic and helpers for model training, validation, and evaluation orchestration.

+## Final Status
+- All training logic and helpers are organized by function and purpose.
+- The structure supports modularity, extension, and reproducibility.
+- All files are documented and versioned with the codebase.

 ## Purpose
 - Centralizes the training workflow, including epoch/batch processing, configuration validation, optimizer/scheduler factories, loss and metric definitions.
 - Promotes modularity and separation of concerns for maintainable and extensible training code.